jconorgrogan/Informational-Constructivism/README.md

     *   → This operational differentiation induces the system's **internal/external boundary**.
     *   → Without this, new information could arbitrarily corrupt the system's core identity, preventing persistent, coherent operation.

-**8. For a Finite System to Efficiently Manage Recurring "Not-Self" Distinctions, Collection & Further Compression of Patterns is Necessary (driven by SUR).**
+**8. For a Finite System to Efficiently Manage Recurring "Not-Self" Distinctions, Collection & Further Compression of Patterns is Necessary (driven by what we call SUR).**
     *   **Constraint:** The **finite system** (with limited Ledger C) aims for efficient persistence (Simplicity Under Resource-constraint - SUR).
 It encounters many "not-self" distinctions, some ofwhich recur.
     *   **Necessity:** To avoid resource saturation and operate efficiently, if "not-self" distinctions (already registered as abstracted memory traces) exhibit recurring patterns, the system *must* **Collect** (group) these patterns and represent them via **further compression**.
     *   → This second layer of compression minimizes overall informational cost (`L=K+λE`) by creating models of regularities in the "not-self."